ikus060/minarca/doc/api.md

 Minarca Server returns HTTP status code 429 for 1 hour, if 20 failed authentication requests were received in the same period of time from a single IP address.
 The same limit also applied to most POST method in the RESTful API.

-This limit is configurable trought the `rate-limit` settings.
+This limit is configurable through the `rate-limit` settings.

 ### Example using cURL